+This is a quick hit, because, really, there’s not too much to say.
 I’ve been reading criticisms of Avatar pretty extensively, and I’ve even engaged in a bit of critique discussing the way in which the movie is being promoted to the public, and how the framing of the film in promotional materials reflects social … Continue reading Avatar: The New York Times Has Found Itself Some Straw Feminists

 My doubts started forming, however, when I looked more closely at two sources: the movie’s dialogue and the movie’s synopsis.
 I want to start with the synopsis.
 Through about the film’s box office numbers, I understand that Avatar is quite popular with audiences.
 This synopsis contains profoundly ableist language in the way it describes the protagonist Jake as “confined to a wheelchair.”
 I don’t use a wheelchair; nevertheless, I was very offended when I read that.
 We’ve been trying to eradicate terms like “confined to a wheelchair” for a while now, and to see this demonstration of ignorance on such a large scale, since it is mainstream, is distressing.

 I’m editing this post to ad, since a lot of people are arriving here with the search term “Avatar racist,” some links to thoughts on race in Avatar elsewhere on the Internet: Sek writes “Intentions be damned, Avatar is racist” and Annalee Newtiz (linked in Sek’s post), wrote: “When Will White People Stop Making Movies … Continue reading James Cameron’s Avatar: Watch Some -isms This December!